Bristol-SiD-Development/scripts/README.md

 I recommend you read description.md for full overview of the ILC SiD SIM/RECO chain.

+###flavortag_studies
+Contains scripts to run LCFIPlus flavortagging, then use pyLCIO to get tag data, then use root to make various plots.
+Specific to what was required at the time, needs improvement so that it can be used more generically.

 ###GeomConverter
 Contains scripts to convert compact geometry descriptions (.xml) into the other forms...
 - .lcdd, detailed and large detector description used by SLIC (GEANT4).